sandeep-gh/sandeep-gh.github.io/dotnetfsharp.md

 The .Net ecosystem comes with a nice set of tools to organize and build the codebase for applications.
 This approach is different from C/C++ universe where Make (or some similar) build system is used to describe layout, dependencies and build directives of the codebase.
-The build system in .NET is centered around the  concept of solution, libraries and apps.
+The build system in .NET is centered around the  concept of solution, templates, libraries and apps.
 To build an application, we first create a solution, add libraries to these, and finally describe dependencies of  applications to the libraries.